pxk4950/Santander-Customer-Satisfaction/README.md

 ## Overview

 The objective of the Kaggle challenge is to predict customer dissatisfaction using anonymized numerical features representing customer behavior.
 The dataset consists of more than 76,000 customer records and a binary target variable indicating satisfaction.
 The task was approached as a **binary classification problem**.
 Data preprocessing, exploration, and cleaning were conducted, followed by training and evaluation of machine learning model, **Random Forests, and XGBoost**.
 The imbalance in the dataset was addressed through class weighting.
 Feature selection techniques were applied to enhance generalization.
 The best performance was achieved using an XGBoost model with an accuracy of 96 percentage and a AUC-score of 0.81.
-At this time, the heighest AUC-score on Kaggle Subnission is 0.82.
+At this time, the highest AUC-score on Kaggle Subnission is 0.82.

 ## Summary of Workdone